What Are Tonic Herbs?

 Yes.
 Each of our herbs is tested for yeasts, molds, heavy metals, solvents, and pesticides.
 Most herb companies will only show you their Manufacturer Data Sheet with very basic information.
 Look for a third party lab report, not a basic one page form!
 For more information on exactly what we screen for, feel free to download our:

-Please keep in mind Root&Bones is a small, one person run business.
-I usually ship out same or next day USPS priority or ground.
-Orders made after I leave work on Friday will be sent out on Monday.
+Please keep in mind Root + Bones is a small business.
+We usually ship out same or next day USPS priority or ground.
+Orders made late on Friday will be sent out on Monday.
 You will receive an email with your shipping notification along with a tracking number.
-If you have not received this number 4 days after making an order please email me.
+If you have not received this number 4 days after making an order please email firstname.lastname@example.org.

-To manage your subscriptions, you can follow the link from your original order confirmation, via recharge.
+To manage your subscriptions, you can follow the link from your original order confirmation, via YOTPO.
 Please reach out to email@example.com if a password reset is needed.

 *Please note, changes to subscriptions must be made 48 hours prior to ship date.
 Once your order is fulfilled, it will be shipped from our warehouse.
 Should you wish to return it, all items must remain unopened.